soarqin/DSP_Mods/UniverseGenTweaks/README.md

   + Initial release

 ## Features
-* Depends on [UXAssist](https://dsp.thunderstore.io/package/soarqin/UXAssist/), all tabs around with '+' are options for this mod.
+* Config entries are placed on [UXAssist](https://dsp.thunderstore.io/package/soarqin/UXAssist/)'s config panel.
 * More options on universe generation
   + Can set maximum star count(128 by default, up to 1024) in config file.
     - Note: there is performance issue on galaxy view with large amount of stars.